Despector/Despector/README.md

 very useful for decompiling and for code analysis where you would like to search for patterns on a statement rather than an opcode level.

+For support and discussion see our [Development/Support Chat] on irc.esper.net in the #decompiler channel.

 ## Kotlin

-At this time the kotlin support is quite new and all features are not set supported and bugs in the output are to be exptected.
+At this time the kotlin support is quite new and all features are not set supported and bugs in the output are to be expected.

 # Usage as a Decompiler

 `java -jar Despector.jar <--config=[path]> <--lang=[java|kotlin]> [sources...] [destination]`

-- The `--confif=` allows you to define a config file for certain decompilation settings.
+- The `--config=` allows you to define a config file for certain decompilation settings.
 - The `--lang=` forces the output to be in a particular language.
 Normal behaviour is to attempt to determine the class files source language from its contents.